minhman2501/dotfiles/README.md

 # Dotfiles

-My dotfiles configuration using Stow.
+My dotfiles configuration using Stow

 ## The configuration includes